EstherOlusa/EstherOlusa/README.md

 - 👋 Hi, I’m @EstherOlusa
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning html,css, js
+- 🌱 I’m currently building projects with my knowledge of HTML, CSS and JS.
+- 💞️ I’m looking to collaborate on projects that would help me grow and challenge my skills.

 <!---
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 EstherOlusa/EstherOlusa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.